vermingov/lucem/README.md

 ## Disclaimer, in big bold letters.
-verm does not allow you to bypass the (reasonable and justified) restrictions the Vinegar team has put on Sober's ability to load APKs that are modified.
+Verm does not allow you to bypass the (reasonable and justified) restrictions the Vinegar team has put on Sober's ability to load APKs that are modified.

 If you really cheat on Roblox, I'd say you should reconsider your life decisions than anything. \
 **Verm is not associated with the VinegarHQ team or Roblox, nor is it endorsed by them!**